 Eggs Fried in Olive Oil with Wilted Greens and Sumac

 Eggs Fried in Olive Oil with Wilted Greens and Sumac are a delicious way to start the day with a healthy serving of greens!
-And this tasty recipe is low-carb, Keto, low-glycemic, gluten-free, dairy-free, meatless, South Beach Diet friendly, Whole 30, and Paleo!
-Use the Diet-Type Index to find more recipes like this one.
+And this tasty recipe is low-carb, Keto, low-glycemic, gluten-free, and dairy-free!
+Use Breakfast Recipes to find more recipes like this one.

 Some people are probably going to look at these photos and say that I’m overcooking my eggs, but I’ve always liked fried eggs just like you see them here, with that slight crispiness on the edges, the top sunny-side up, and the yolk still quite soft.
 My mother was cooking breakfast for 12 people, so her eggs often got a little crisp on the edges, and I grew up eating them that way.
 If you like softer or harder eggs, just adapt the recipe so the eggs are cooked the way your mother used to make them.